Captured by @lendawg

 Barn owl belongs near the top because vision and hearing combine into a formidable night-hunting package.

-Read ranking#7 · Stealth
+Read tier list#7 · Stealth

 Barn owl remains one of the cleanest examples of stealth through silence.